Idkennaa/CreditRisk-Cap-2024/README.md

 ## Dataset Description

 The dataset is a sizeable amount of data having about 45,000 entries and 43 features.
-Credit_
+The data dictionary seen to explain the current features of the existing dataframe.
+The data was cleaned and irrelevant features were dropped to create a clean & releevant set of data to work on.
+Features that were dropped include :
+- Channel
+- Profile phone number
+- Target fraud
+- last amount borrowed
+- ok since
+- External data provider credit checks of last 2 years

+Further Exploratory Data Analysis would be conducted on the data to create more insights.